TheMrAI/ray_buster/design.md

 Each object has to be able to be moved, rotated, scaled.
 These operations should be implemented using simple linear algebra.
 Rotation doesn't have to use quaternions or geometric algebra.
 The simplest linear transformations are satisfactory.
+We are ignoring the issue of gimbal locks in this project.

 For a consistent an easy mental model we should assume that for every vector the coordinates are x, y, z.
 The scene space follows the right-hand orientation.
 Which means, on your right hand your index finger represents the x axis,